ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 Earlier we cloned the iot-truck-streaming project from github onto our sandbox.
 Now we will clone it onto our local machine.

 1\.
-Perform the git clone command.
+Perform the git clone command on the local machine.
 Feel free to clone it in any directory, just remember the location.
 In the tutorial, let's clone it in our Documents folder.

 ~~~bash
 cd ~/Documents